apacheignite/documentation/sql/jdbc-driver-19.md

     "4-1": "Allows use distributed joins for non collocated data.", "4-2": "false",
     "5-0": "`streaming`",
-    "5-1": "Turns on bulk data load mode via `INSERT` statements for this connection.", "5-2": "false",
+    "5-1": "Turns on bulk data load mode via `INSERT` statements for this connection.
+Refer to [Streaming Mode](#streaming-mode) section for more details.", "5-2": "false",
     "6-0": "`streamingAllowOverwrite`",
     "6-1": "Tells Ignite to overwrite values for existing keys on duplication instead of skipping them.",